alb3rtov/alb3rtov/README.md

  🔭 I’m currently studying the last year of Computer Engineering Degree

- 🌱 I’m currently working on Bachelor's Final Project
+ 🌱 I’m currently working on Bachelor's Final Project (using React Native, Node.js and Express)

  💬 Ask me about in albertovmrm@gmail.com